noruzzamanrubel/autocomplete-woocommerce-order-status/README.txt

  Yes, it's completely free.

 == Changelog ==

+= 1.4.7 =
+WooCommerce 9.3.3 Support: Added compatibility with the latest WooCommerce features.
+WordPress 6.6.2 Compatibility: Improved stability and smooth operation with the latest WordPress version.

 = 1.4.6 =
 Update: Added support for WooCommerce 9.1.4, ensuring compatibility with the latest features and enhancements in the e-commerce platform.